 "Can't believe…really gone?"
 A dark voice answered uncharacteristically soft.
 Professor Snape.

 "Yes…love…unable to withstand…Sirius."
-The last word effectively stopped his curiosity in the softly spoken conversation.
+The last word effectively stopped Harry's curiosity in the softly spoken conversation.

 Silence descended for only a second before chaos seemed to explode from all around him.
 Frantic voices yelled his name, spells were whispered, and hands touched his chest and throat.
 The boy barely noticed in his haze of grief as he swiftly and silently passed back into the realm of unconsciousness.

-Harry was sitting in stony silence in his bed in the infirmary.
-It was Sunday evening, and apparently, the only reason he hadn't been allowed to leave as soon as he had woken was Professor Dumbledore's wish to speak with him.
+Harry was sitting in the silence of the infirmary, fully dressed on his bed eating his supper alone.
+It was Sunday evening and apparently, the only reason he hadn't been allowed to leave as soon as he had woken up was Professor Dumbledore's wish to speak with him.

-He decided almost immediately, in a fit teenage temper, that he would sit silently when the Headmaster showed up.
+He decided almost immediately, in a fit of teenage rebellion, that he would sit silently when the Headmaster showed up.
 He wouldn't speak to him at all.
-Let's see how he likes it!
-Oh, he knew it was a juvenile plan and showed just how immature he still was, but he was fifteen after all.
-He thought it was high time he started to act like it.
-Truthfully, it had hurt more than he was willing to admit to have the Headmaster treat him so coldly all year and as ridiculous as it may be, he was determined to return the favor.
+The man had been ignoring him since the summer, and maybe this would show him how it felt.
+Harry knew it was a juvenile plan but he was fifteen, and after everything he had been through over the years he reckoned he could afford to be a little immature.
+Truthfully, it had hurt more than he was willing to admit that the Headmaster had treated him so coldly all year and as ridiculous as it may be, he was determined to return the favor.

 Harry was just finishing his supper when the Headmaster finally showed up.
-Harry heaved a quiet sigh before laying his utensils down and folding his hands in his lap.
+He heaved a quiet sigh before laying his utensils down and folding his hands in his lap.

-The Professor didn't hesitate as he conjured his signature squashy purple chair and quickly sank down into it.
-He peered at Harry over his half moon spectacles and Harry found he had no desire to look at the man, so looked down and watched his fingers twisting in the sheets instead.
-For the first time in months he was able to look into his mentors eyes, but he just couldn't bring himself to do it.
-To him, it would almost be like granting forgivness, and he just wasn't ready to do that yet.
+The Professor didn't hesitate as he conjured his signature squashy purple chair, quickly sank down into it, and peered at Harry over his half-moon spectacles.
+Harry found he had no desire to look at the man, so he looked down and watched his fingers twisting in the sheets instead.
+For the first time in months he was able to look into his mentor's eyes, but he just couldn't bring himself to do so.
+It would almost be like granting forgiveness, and he just wasn't ready to do that yet.

 "How are you feeling, my boy?
 You've had us all quite worried."
 Dumbledore sounded no different than he ever did.
 Harry merely made a vague shrugging motion with one shoulder